modin-project/modin/README.md

 Modin provides speed-ups of up to 4x on a laptop with 4 physical cores.

 In pandas, you are only able to use one core at a time when you are doing computation of any kind.
 With Modin, you are able to use all of the CPU cores on your machine.
-Even in a traditionally synchronous task like `read_csv`, we see large gains by efficiently distributing the work across your entire machine.
+Even with a traditionally synchronous task like `read_csv`, we see large speedups by efficiently distributing the work across your entire machine.

 ```python